Dilwale (2015 film): Plot

 2015: Veer Bakshi and Raj Bakshi are brothers working as car tuners in Panaji.
 Veer helps Ishita and damages the car of a customer in the process.
 To discipline him, Raj makes Veer fix the car at night.
 Veer falls asleep while fixing the car and wakes up to find that the car's sound system has been stolen.
-Veer soon gets into a tussle with "King", a drug baron, whose henchmen threatened Ishita.
-Veer is injured and gets admitted to the hospital.
+Veer soon gets into a tussle with "King", a drug baron, whose henchmen threatened Ishita, and he is injured and gets admitted to the hospital.
 Raj learns about this and thrashes the gang members, with the help of his friends Shakti and Anwar.
 Raj burns their stash and reveals himself as "Kaali".
 King suspects Raj to be Kaali due to the tussle between King and Veer.
 However, Raj's humbleness convinces King that he is harmless and makes a deal to fix their car in exchange for their safety and protection.

 2000: In Sofia, Kaali and Veer are sons of Randhir Bakshi, a crime boss.
 Kaali comes across Meera during one of their chases with Randhir's rival Dev Narayan Malik.
 Kaali falls in love with her and the two begin to spend time with each other.
 During a shipment delivery to Randhir, Kaali gets attacked by Dev's henchmen and Meera reveals herself as Malik's daughter.
 Meera spares Kaali's life as it was her birthday.
 Kaali confronts Meera, chases her car and saves her life when she almost falls off a cliff.
 Overcome by remorse, Meera declares her love for Kaali, who eventually forgives her.
 Kaali and Meera reveal their relationship to Randhir and Dev, who agree to meet each other.
 However, Dev tries to kill Kaali and his father in a shootout.
 Dev and Randhir end up shooting each other to death.
 Meera sees Kaali holding a gun next to Dev and assumes that Kaali has betrayed her, where she shoots him.
 Kaali survives and is convinced by Shakti and Anwar to forget about the past and start a new life with his brother Veer, while Meera also starts a new life.